abbreviatedman/dangerroom/README.md

 ### Prerequisites

 This theme only supports the Zsh shell.
-If you make one that supports other shells, please let me know, so I can link it here!
+If you make a version that supports other shells, please let me know, so I can link it here!

 ### Installing Using Oh My Zsh (Recommended):